• Email Outreach

 Switching between your email, calendar, and CRM wastes time and breaks concentration.
 A tool that works inside Gmail keeps everything in one place.
 You can update Salesforce, schedule a meeting, and enroll a prospect in a sequence without ever leaving your draft.
 This is why deep, native integration is so important.
 It saves every rep hours of admin work each week and ensures the data in your CRM is always accurate because it’s captured automatically.

-The Best Gmail Sales Automation Tools
+The Best Sales Automation Tools That Integrate with Gmail

 Choosing the right tool depends entirely on what your team needs to accomplish.
 The world of Gmail sales automation isn't one-size-fits-all.
 Some tools are simple trackers, designed to tell you if a prospect opened your email.
 They’re great for getting started but often hit a ceiling when you need to manage multi-step outreach.
 Others are full Customer Relationship Management (CRM) systems that try to rebuild your entire pipeline inside the inbox.
 These can be great for visual management but sometimes lack the deep automation needed for a growing team.